cp2004/OctoPrint-GCodeMacros/README.md

 Python 3, you can take a look
 [at this post](https://community.octoprint.org/t/upgrading-your-octoprint-install-to-python-3/35158?u=charlie_powell)

-**Warning 2:** Don't try installing this plugin from the source code on GitHub, since it has a build step for the frontend code.
+**Warning 2:** Don't try installing this plugin from the source code on GitHub, there may be some breakage as the CSS is only built on releases.
 If you are interested in contributing, please see [the Contribution Guidelines](CONTRIBUTING.md)

 ## Configuration